-To limit global warming, the IPCC (Intergovernmental Panel for Climate Change) suggests that ensuring carbon neutrality by the mid 21st century is critical.
-Around 195 countries across the globe have signed the Paris agreement to achieve this target.
+To address climate change, the IPCC (Intergovernmental Panel for Climate Change) suggests that achieving carbon neutrality by the mid-21st century is critical.
+Around 195 nations from across the world have committed to this objective as a result of the Paris agreement.

 Net Zero Emission